The Girl Who Played with Fire: Synopsis

 After a yearlong sojourn to Grenada, Lisbeth Salander uses three billion laundered kronor to purchase a new apartment in Stockholm.
 She re-establishes contact with Dragan Armansky, her former boss at Milton Securities, and her former legal guardian Holger Palmgren.
 Nils Bjurman, who had previously raped Salander, focuses his attention on capturing her and destroying the film she made of his crime.
 Reviewing her medical records, he identifies a person from her past as his strongest ally.
 Mikael Blomkvist, the publisher of Millennium magazine, who had lost contact with Salander since her absence, sees her being attacked by a member of the Svavelsjö outlaw motorcycle club.
-He attempts to help, to Salander's astonishment, and their joint efforts enable her to elude her attacker.
+He attempts to help, to Salander's astonishment, and their joint efforts enable her to evade her attacker.

 Millennium is approached by Dag Svensson and Mia Johansson, who have put together a report concerning sex trafficking in Sweden and the abuse of underage girls by high-ranking figures.
 Everyone is intrigued by recurring mentions of "Zala", a mysterious figure heavily involved in the sex-trafficking industry.
 Salander, hacking Blomkvist's computer, is taken aback by the mention of Zala, and visits Svensson and Johansson to ask questions.
 Later that same night, Blomkvist finds the couple shot dead in their apartment.
 With Salander's fingerprints on the murder weapon, and her formal record establishing a history of violent instability, she is implicated in the double murder.
 Bjurman is also found dead, shot by the same weapon; Salander is the prime suspect.

 Eager to clear Salander's name and realizing that she has hacked into his notebook computer, Blomkvist leaves her notes on his desktop; her replies point him to "Zala".
 Blomkvist confronts Gunnar Björck, a policeman on sick leave and one of the high-ranking abusers identified by Svensson and Johansson, who agrees to disclose information about Zala if Blomkvist leaves him out of Millenniums exposé.
-Miriam Wu, Salander's current sex partner, is taken in for questioning by the police.
+Miriam Wu, Salander's best friend and current sex partner, is taken in for questioning by the police.
 After her release, Paolo Roberto, Salander's former boxing coach, witnesses her being kidnapped into a van by Salander's earlier attacker, aided by a "blond giant".
 He follows them to a warehouse south of Nykvarn, where he attempts to fight the giant and manages to escape with Wu.
 The giant recovers and sets the warehouse on fire to destroy the evidence.